Skip to content

 Hybrid retrieval

-• Vector similarity search uses local embeddings to find semantically related content.
-This catches conceptual matches that keyword search misses — a query about "access control failures" retrieves content about "authorization bypass" even when those exact words are absent.
+GRAM combines multiple complementary search strategies to maximize recall and precision.
+Semantic search catches conceptual matches that keyword search misses — a query about "access control failures" retrieves content about "authorization bypass" even when those exact words are absent.
+Keyword matching ensures exact terminology is weighted appropriately in technical domains where precise terms carry specific meaning.

-The hybrid approach consistently outperforms either method alone.
-Vector search handles the "what did I mean" problem.
-BM25 handles the "what did I say" problem.
-Combined, they deliver retrieval quality that holds up across both exploratory queries and precise lookups.
+The hybrid approach consistently outperforms either method alone, delivering retrieval quality that holds up across both exploratory queries and precise lookups.

 Trust-weighted scoring